 Copyright © BRINOS 2006-

-Dedicated to the prevention and cure of Ear Disease in Nepal
+A charity dedicated to the prevention and cure of Ear Disease in Nepal

 BRINOS was founded in 1988 by Neil Weir, Consultant Ear, Nose and Throat Surgeon to the Royal Surrey County Hospital, Guildford, UK.